 Films of High Adventure: H. P. Lovecraft

 The Films of High Adventure series examines the impact that the authors of Appendix N have had on the world at large.
-This time out, we’re continuing the celebration of H.P.
-Lovecraft’s birthday with an article on all of his works that have made their way to the big (or small) screen.
+This time out, we’re upping the spookiness of Halloween with an article on all of Lovecraft’s works that have made their way to the big (or small) screen.

 The works of H. P. Lovecraft are among the most frequently adapted of any Appendix N author.
 To date, I’m aware of over 700 film and television offerings that either directly adapt or are heavily inspired by Lovecraft.
 As you can well imagine, that is a bit more than I can cover in a single column.

 As an Appendix N author, the weird darkness of Lovecraft’s work is profoundly inspirational and provides solid groundwork for both adventures and campaigns.
 While his dreamlike imagery can be difficult to bring to the screen, that hasn’t stopped filmmakers from creating 700+ attempts.
 Here then, are just a sampling of the more notable ones.

 The Haunted Palace (1963)

 Billed as being based upon the works of Edgar Allen Poe, this movie is, in fact, based on The Case of Charles Dexter Ward.
 Starring both Lon Chaney Jr. and Vincent Price (an actor capable of elevating anything he appeared in), one might think this the perfect movie.
 However, having been directed by Roger Corman, this gothic-style telling of Lovecraft’s story draws heavily from Corman’s Poe adaptations—which is its undoing.

 Charles Dexter Ward inherits an estate from an unknown ancestor with sinister designs.
 From there, the yawns begin!